SelfishGene/tutorial_NEURON_pytorch/README.md

 - BallAndStickNeuron_Soma_Hay2011_Dend_Lxd_2048um_x_1_0um_8segs - large dendrite (~3.5 times lambda) - with NMDA synapses
 - BallAndStickNeuron_Soma_Hay2011_Dend_Lxd_128um_x_4_0um_8segs - small dendrite (~0.1 times lambda) - with AMPA synapses (basically a point neuron)

+An accompanying possible assignment for potential students to get started with the code base can be found at [Example Assignment](https://docs.google.com/document/d/1K7-6n9SaA-GnQn_CTJZDyIy44OjsenM8ukK8VC0S-_o/edit?tab=t.0) and also under the `pdf` folder.

 ## File breakdown of the repo
 In order of how a new user would want to use the repo

-## Notebooks
+### Notebooks (good entry point into code base)
 - `simulate_ball_and_stick_neuron.ipynb` - Tutorial for building and simulating ball-and-stick neuron models using NEURON simulator with Hay2011 active conductances, demonstrating the effect of dendritic length on spatial integration.
 - `create_dataset_BS_neuron.ipynb` - Generate training/validation/test datasets by simulating Ball & Stick neurons with randomized input patterns, post-processing filtering, and visualizing dataset statistics.
-- `create_dataset_BS_neuron_AMPA_point.ipynb` - Specialized dataset generation for the small dendrite configuration (128um x 4.0um, ~0.1 lambda) with AMPA synapses, creating the point neuron-like behavior dataset.
+- `create_dataset_BS_neuron_AMPA_point.ipynb` - Specialized dataset generation for the small dendrite cable configuration (128um x 4.0um, ~0.1 lambda) with AMPA synapses, creating the point neuron-like behavior dataset.
-- `create_dataset_BS_neuron_NMDA_cable.ipynb` - Specialized dataset generation for the large dendrite configuration (2048um x 1.0um, ~3.5 lambda) with NMDA synapses, creating the spatially extended cable neuron dataset.
+- `create_dataset_BS_neuron_NMDA_cable.ipynb` - Specialized dataset generation for the large dendrite cable configuration (2048um x 1.0um, ~3.5 lambda) with NMDA synapses, creating the spatially extended cable neuron dataset.
-- `train_DNN_twin_of_BS_neuron.ipynb` - Train deep neural networks (TCN, ResNetTCN, ELM, or Transformer) to act as fast approximations of biophysical neuron models, with multi-task learning for spikes, voltages, and firing rates.
+- `train_DNN_twin_of_BS_neuron.ipynb` - Train deep neural networks (TCN, ResNetTCN, ELM, or Transformer) to act as fast approximations of biophysical neuron models, with multi-task learning for spikes, somatic and dendritic voltages, and instantaneous firing rates.
-- `train_DNN_twin_of_BS_neuron_AMPA_point.ipynb` - Training script specifically configured for the AMPA point neuron dataset, optimized for the simpler input-output mapping of the small dendrite configuration.
+- `train_DNN_twin_of_BS_neuron_AMPA_point.ipynb` - Training script specifically configured for the AMPA point neuron dataset.
-- `train_DNN_twin_of_BS_neuron_NMDA_cable.ipynb` - Training script specifically configured for the NMDA cable neuron dataset, optimized for the complex spatiotemporal integration of the large dendrite configuration.
+- `train_DNN_twin_of_BS_neuron_NMDA_cable.ipynb` - Training script specifically configured for the NMDA long and wide cable neuron dataset.

+### Colab notebook:
+- example colab notebook that properly installs neuron and compiles the mod files [tutorial_NEURON_starter_code](https://colab.research.google.com/drive/1wgmJzoowipmzI5aUEvWtPohrGMSUJ93k?usp=sharing)

-### Single Neuron Model
+### Single Neuron Model Simulation
 - `neuron_model_ball_and_stick.py` - Implementation of the Ball & Stick neuron model with active soma (Hay2011) and passive dendrite (passive biophysics) with various synaptic inputs (AMPA, NMDA, NMDA wth human parameters)

 - `create_dataset_BS_neuron.py` - Dataset generation script that creates training/validation/test data by simulating Ball & Stick neurons with various input patterns and storing the output in an orderly fashion for easy loading and access
   - uses the `neuron_model_ball_and_stick.py` for simulating the Ball & Stick neuron
   - uses the `inspect_and_prune_neuron_dataset.py` for dataset sample filtering functions

-### DNN Twin Model
+### DNN Twin Model Training
 - `train_DNN_twin_of_BS_neuron.py` - Main training script for DNN twin models
   - uses the `dataloader_BS_neuron.py` for loading a previously created dataset
   - uses the `twin_model_definitions.py` for creating the DNN twin model